japandotorg/melon-docs/docs/giveaways/getting_started.md

 sidebar_position: 2
 ---

-So you awnt to host giveaways in your server ehh?
+So you want to host giveaways in your server ehh?
 Well, you're in the right place!

 This small but descriptive guide will help you on your way to hosting giveaways in your server.